 Urban Nonpoint Source and Storm Water Planning Program (UNPS&SW) grant funds awarded under Chapter NR 155 of the Wisconsin Administrative Code are used to control polluted runoff in urban project areas.
 Funds are awarded for either planning or construction projects.
 The grant period is two years.
-Projects funded through this grant program are site-specific, serve areas generally smaller in size than a subwatershed, and are targeted at identified high-priority problems.
-An "urban project area" must meet one of these criteria:
+Projects funded through this grant program are site-specific, serve areas generally smaller in size than a subwatershed, and are targeted to address high-priority problems.
+Eligible applicants include cities, villages, towns, counties, regional planning commissions, and special purpose districts such as lake districts, sewerage districts, and sanitary districts.
+In addition, an urban project area must meet at least one of the following criteria:

-- An area with a residential population density of at least 1,000 people per square mile; - Lands in either commercial or industrial use; - A portion of a privately owned industrial site not covered by a WPDES permit issued under Chapter NR 216 of the Wisconsin Administrative Code; or, - A municipally owned industrial site (regardless of Chapter NR 216 permit requirements).
+- An area with a residential population density of at least 1,000 people per square mile; - Lands in either commercial or industrial use; - A portion of a privately owned industrial site not covered by a WPDES permit issued under Chapter NR 216 of the Wisconsin Administrative Code; or - A municipally owned industrial site (regardless of Chapter NR 216 permit requirements).